slugdude/Dumb-School-Project/README.txt

 The web server should be set up to only use HTTPS, though for testing purposes ONLY it is not required

-The admin user for the website has username 'admin' and default password 'rougemont'.
+The admin user for the website has username 'admin' and default password 'test'.

 The MySQL server should have a user called ReservationUser and default password testPass (for testing purposes) which should be able to create, update, select, insert and delete.